utiasSTARS/certifiable-calibration/python/extrinsic_calibration/README.md

 ## File Naming Convention
 The result file names follow the convention:

-"datasetfilename_constraints.mat"
+`datasetfilename_constraints.mat`.

-If a file starts with perXtYr, then the poses' translation have had (X/10)% gaussian white noise added and rotation have had (Y/10)% gaussian White noise added.
+If a file starts with perXtYr, then the poses' translations have been perturbed with (X/10)% zero-mean Gaussian noise and their rotations have been perturbed (Y/10)% zero-mean Gaussian noise.

 ## Data in File
 The results are stored in a python `dict()`.
 The keys for the relevent data are: